Musical Journeys 25: responding to emerging needs!

 So this event is part musical cabaret, part homage, and part call to action.

 During the pandemic, I learned how to bring people together online through music.
 I ran four “Musical Journeys” events and raised over £7000 to support performers and local Lancaster causes.
-This time, I want to use those skills to give international and local artists a fair payment, and support three Amazon-based causes:
+This time, I want to use those skills to give international and local artists a fair payment, and support three Amazon-based causes with at least a quarter of everything we raise:

-• A rap battle collective empowering youth in Altamira, Pará
+• A rap collective, "AltasBatalha” empowering young people in Altamira, Pará

 And to do all this without the stress of relying on ticket sales at the door, I need your help upfront through this crowdfunder.